pu2clr/SI4735/README.md

 This library was developed using the C++ language and the Object-oriented Programming approach.
 Methods are functions that belongs to the class, in this case SI4735 class.
 Click [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/) to go to API docummentation.

-All methods defined in Si4735 class are explained on [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/).
+All methods defined in Si4735 class are explained [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/).
 The list below refer to the method groups implemented by the Si4735 class.

 #### Si47XX device setup and startup